U.S. stocks up on summit bets; euro steady

 Lazard's Hogan concurred with that.
 "In another time, the market would be down much more than it is."

-The euro held its ground against the dollar .DXY, even after Standard & Poor's also placed the European Union on credit watch.
+The euro held its ground against the dollar, even after Standard & Poor's also placed the European Union on credit watch.

 The benchmark 10-year U.S. Treasury note was up 16/32, with the yield at 2.0296 percent.